 The Company has become aware of instances where, during the course of the storm, otherwise healthy trees and limbs, located in areas outside its maintenance right-of-way, broke under the extraordinary wind conditions and caused damage to its energy delivery system at or near what is believed to be the potential area of origin of a wildfire.
-Those instances include what has been referred to as: the Babb Road fire (near Malden and Pine City, Washington); the Christensen Road fire (near Airway Heights, Washington); and the Mile Marker 49 fire (near Orofino, Idaho).
-These wildfires covered, in total, approximately 22,000 acres.
-The Company currently estimates approximately 230 residential, commercial and other structures were impacted.
-With respect to the Christensen Road Fire and the Mile Marker 49 Fire, the Company's investigation determined that the primary cause of the fires was extreme high winds.
+Those instances include what has been referred to as: the Babb Road fire (near Malden and Pine City, Washington); the Christensen Road fire (near Airway Heights, Washington); the Mile Marker 49 fire (near Orofino, Idaho); and the Kewa Field Fire (near Colville, Washington).
+These wildfires covered, in total, more than 25,000 acres.
+The Company estimates approximately 230 residential, commercial and other structures were impacted.
+With respect to the Christensen Road Fire, the Mile Marker 49 Fire, and the Kewa Field Fire, the Company's investigation determined that the primary cause of the fires was extreme high winds.
 To date, the Company has not found any evidence that the fires were caused by any deficiencies in its equipment, maintenance activities or vegetation management practices.
 See further discussion below regarding the Babb Road Fire.